dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ### Publish your project to the IIS site folder

-Using Visual Studio or the .NET Core CLI, *publish* your app to the destination folder.
+Using Visual Studio or the .NET Core CLI, publish the app to the destination folder.

 ![Visual Studio Publish Dialog](windowsauth/_static/vs-publish-app.png)